The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Cosmological simulations of Self-Interacting Dark Matter

 We obtain IA predictions from the various SIDM models laid out in \cite{RobertsonBAHAMAS} that include (in addition to CDM) three velocity-{\it independent} cross-sections of $\sigma_{\rm DM}/m=0.1, 0.3, 1.0$ cm$^2$/g and one velocity-{\it dependent} cross-section, where the differential cross-section is defined as \be \frac{d\sigma}{d\Omega} = \frac{\sigma_0}{4\pi\left( 1 + \left(\frac{v}{w}\right)^2\sin^2(\frac{\theta}{2})\right)^2}. \ee Here, $v$ is the relative velocity of two interacting particles, $\sigma_0$ and $w$ are parameters of the model corresponding to the cross-section at low-velocities (where it becomes velocity independent), and the turn-over velocity.
 Following this, the momentum transfer cross-section is given by the integral over all solid angles, $\Omega$.

-We simulate a velocity-{\it dependent} cross-section with a normalisation of $\sigma_0=3.04$ cm$^2$/g and a turn-over velocity of $w=560$ km/s, corresponding to the best fitting model from \cite{Kaplinghat2016}.
+We simulate a velocity-{\it dependent} cross-section with a normalisation of $\sigma_0=3.04$ cm$^2$/g and a turn-over velocity of $w=560$ km/s, corresponding to the best fitting model from \cite{Kaplinghat2016} (corresponding to $\sigma_{\rm DM}\sim1$cm${^2}$/g on cluster scales).
 BAHAMAS-SIDM adopts the same parameters for the sub-grid modelling as the original BAHAMAS runs, since they remain unchanged within the sensitivity of the observations (see Discussion for more) \citep{RobertsonBAHAMAS}.
+These cross-sections span a regime which includes both already excluded and interesting SIDM models.
+Constraints have limited the cross-section to $\sigma_{\rm DM}\lesssim0.5$ cm${^2}$/g \citep{SIDM_BAHAMAS,Sagunski}, with some observations suggesting that dark matter could self-interact at $\sigma_{\rm DM}\sim0.1$cm${^2}$/g on cluster scales \citep{Correa2020}.

 We extract snapshots from four redshift slices: $z=\{0., 0.125, 0.250, 0.375\}$.
 We focus on this redshift range motivated by significant detections of the alignment signal in low redshift observations \citep[e.g.][]{Singh2015}.
 We identify haloes and sub-haloes within the simulation box using the {\sc SUBFIND} algorithm \citep{springel01} and extract all galaxies that have a stellar mass $M^*>10^{10}M_\odot/h$.
 The entire sample of galaxies is referred to as the ``D'' sample.